francescmm/GitQlient/docs/index.md

 - Diff: This options is disabled by default and is only active when a diff is opened.
 When active, it shows the opened diffs we have.
 - Blame: The blame option shows the view there you can see the commit history of any file, the blame for each selected file and a view of the files in the current repository folder.

-After that, we can see the main three Git commands we will use.
+After that, you can find three buttons that trigger three of the most used Git commands.
 These are placed here to make you easier to sync the data between the remote and the local repository.
-Some buttons have an arrow that indicates that they have several options.
+Some buttons have an arrow that indicates that the buttons have several options.
 Press the arrow to select the desired Git command:

 - Pull: By default, it performs a Git Pull command.
-When the dropdown menu is pressed we can find other options:
+When the dropdown menu is pressed you will find find other options:

 ![GitQlient - Pull options](/GitQlient/assets/2_pull_options.png "GitQlient - Pull options")GitQlient - Pull options

+    - Fetch all: Fetches branches, commits and tags.
+If your current branch is behind the remote branch after fetching, GitQlient will ask if you want to pull the new changes.
+    - Pull: This is the default behaviour.
+    - Prune: Prunes all remote deleted tags and branches.

 - Push: It performs the regular push (not *forced*) command.
 - Stash: It does not have a default command.
 Instead you have to press the dropdown menu to see the different options:

 ![GitQlient - Stash options](/GitQlient/assets/2_stash_options.png "GitQlient - Stash options")GitQlient - Stash options

+    - Stash push: Pushes the stash to your local repository.
+    - Stash pop: Pops the latest stash that you pushed.

 - Refresh: This option performs a deep refresh of the repository cache.
 It reloads cache, views and branches information.
-This is quite costly so have it on mind when you trigger it.
-It's usually helpful to use when you have performed Git actions outside GitQlient.
+This is costly so please take it into account when you trigger it.
+It's usually helpful to use if you have performed Git actions outside GitQlient and you want to sync.
 - Config: The last option opens the repository config dialog.
 For now, it shows the user data for the current repository:

 ![GitQlient - Repository config](/GitQlient/assets/2_repo_config.png "GitQlient - Repository config")GitQlient - Repository config

+The repository configuration dialog shows the configuration of your .gitconfig file.
+For the moment only the options about the current user are displayed.
+You can modify them, of course.

 ## <a name="the-three-view"></a>The Tree View